DaveParillo/intermediate-cpp/_sources/string+vector/vector.rst

    Why did the developers of the STL decide it was important to include both?

-Comparisons bewteen vectors are also automatically handled by the class.
+Comparisons between vectors are also automatically handled by the class.
 In the case of a vector, ``operator==``, or equality comparison between two vectors ``a`` and ``b``, means the two vectors are equal if ``a.size() == b.size()``